Legal Notice & Privacy Policy

 Which types of cookies are there?

-What exact cookies we use, depends on the services used.
+What exact cookies we use, depends on the used services.
 We will explain this in the following sections of the Privacy Policy statement.
-Firstly, we will briefly focus on the different types of HTTP cookies.
+Firstly, we will briefly focus on the different types of HTTP-cookies.

 There are 4 different types of cookies: